 15. Take Omega-3s And Vitamin E

 These are the 15 tips to take care of your dry skin.
-While these can help reduce skin dryness, especially in winters, is there anything else you can do?
+Also, it is recommended to consult a doctor if you notice skin conditions such as eczema, psoriasis, or xerosis.
+So, while these tips can help reduce skin dryness, especially in the winter, is there anything else you can do?
 Yes.
 Keep reading.

 How To Add Extra Moisture During Winters

 - Avoid products with salicylic acid.
-Salicylic acid is a common ingredient in face washes.
+Salicylic acidi XA type of beta-hydroxy acid that has scientifically found to help unclog pores and reduce acne. is a common ingredient in face washes.
 But it has a skin-tightening and -drying effect on dry or combination to dry skin (15).
 Use a gentle face wash that does not contain salicylic acid.

 - Avoid products with retinoids.
 Sun exposure, aging, and genetics can cause hyperpigmentation and the appearance of dark spots.
 Products with retinoids help fade away the dark spots.
 But retinoids could be extremely drying (16).
 Avoid them if you have dry, sensitive, and/or combination to dry skin.